foxilabs/foxis-favtools/README.md

   - ParrotOS: Another pentesting focused operating system (https://parrotsec.org)

 ## SOC:
+### SIEM/SOAR/EDR
   - Splunk: Common SIEM/SOAR (https://splunk.com)
+### Phishing
+  - Phish Tool: A deep featured phishing forensics tool (https://www.phishtool.com/)

 ## Cryptography (Coming soon, need to re-find)
 ### Steganography

+## Great cyber security feeds
+### Paid
+  - Falcon Feeds: Would love an option to sign-in without having to dig out my google account but, it is beautifully presented information with a great threat feed.
+I must say, my favourite aspect is the way it tracks ransomware groups.
+Also this has a great index page mouse interaction functionality (https://falconfeeds.io/)
+  - Feedly: It's chat AI chat report capability is quite unique, and you can select a wide array of cyber security aspects to focus on for a more personalised feed. (https://feedly.com/)
+### Free
+  - Bleeping Computer: The grand daddy of cyber security news magazines (https://www.bleepingcomputer.com/)
+  - The DFIR Report: Great in-depth analysis on how attacks are performed (https://thedfirreport.com/)
+  - Hackers Arise: My personal favourite, on a website run by an absolute legend "Occupy The Web" (https://hackers-arise.com/articles/)

 ## Hardware
   - HackRF One w/ H4M Mayhem Module: Software defined radio with portable pentest ability (https://greatscottgadgets.com/hackrf/one/) + (https://opensourcesdrlab.com/products/h4m-receiver-and-spectrum-analyzer?VariantsId=10129)